-Places to visit in Fort Kochi, India
+The Best Places to visit in Fort Kochi, India

 This post is about the best places to visit in Fort Kochi.
 Fort Kochi, or Cochin, is an important port city on the South Indian Coast and the cultural capital of Kerala.
-Most places to visit in Fort Kochi are closely linked to the colonial history and rich cultural heritage of this region.
+Most places to visit in Fort Kochi are closely linked to the colonial history and rich cultural heritage of this city.

 Fort Kochi has always been a melting pot of cultures.
 It’s harbour was at the heart of the worldwide spice trade and attracted the interest of colonial powers and merchants alike.
-Each of them left their cultural influence behind, but at the same time, the city cherished its own Keralan traditions and customs including its unique ethnic art forms.
+Each of them left their cultural influence behind, but at the same time, the city cherished its own Keralan traditions and its unique ethnic art forms.

-It is a city that is is in itself a worthy destination and there are many places to visit in Fort Kochi.
+There are many places to visit in Fort Kochi.
 The relaxed atmosphere makes this a great city to spend a few days to learn more about Kerala’s culture and history.

 A short history of Fort Kochi

 Fort Kochi started as a small fishing village.
 Due to its strategic location on the Malabar Coast, colonial powers loved it.
 The Portugese were the first to arrive and they were also the first to build an actual fort as well as catholic churches.
 These places are still among the top places to visit in Fort Kochi.

 Cochin now remains the commercial capital of Kerala.
 The modern part of town are the new high rise buildings of the busy business district of Ernakulam.
 On the other side of the river is the historic town of Fort Kochi that has kept much of its historic heritage alive.

-Places to visit in Fort Kochi
+The best places to visit in Fort Kochi

 Places to visit in Mattancherry